 -our health as well

--horses and the therapy they provide to our sweet Ella (and to us as well)
+-horses and the therapy they bring for our sweet Ella (and to us too)

 -rainbows (in any form)